-Apple has announced its plans to move away from Intel-based x86/x64 CPU solutions to instead use a custom-designed, RISC-based solution (aka “Apple Silicon”), now known as the M1 Chip.
+Apple has started to move away from Intel-based x86/x64 CPU solutions to instead use a custom-designed, RISC-based solution (aka “Apple Silicon”), now known as the M1 Chip.
 This coincides with the release of macOS 11.0 Big Sur, which supports both Intel and Apple Silicon hardware.

 Starting with Big Sur macOS 11, Apple introduced Rosetta v2, which allows applications to run in an emulated mode.
 Our tests revealed performance problems when using our software with Rosetta v2 (emulation mode).
 PreSonus is working on developing native applications for these new Apple M1 machines available in early 2021.